 The Spanish Imperfect Tense of the Indicative Mood (“Pretérito Imperfecto de Indicativo”) is one of the several verb tenses used to talk about the past in Spanish.
 More specifically, we use it for descriptions and ongoing actions in the past.

-When we talk about the past, we do so like if we were telling a story.
+When we talk about the past, we are telling stories.
 And a story doesn’t only consist of a series of actions: “this happened, then that happened, and then this other thing”.
-It also consists of descriptions, or ongoing situations that serve as background and enrich the story.
-The Imperfect Tense is useful in expressing that kind of information.
+It also consists of descriptions, or ongoing situations that serve as background information.
+The Imperfect Tense is useful for expressing that kind of information.

 The Spanish Imperfect is a beautiful sounding tense with a very easy conjugation.
 The only challenge for the Spanish learner is knowing exactly when to use it.

 In this grammar lesson, we will first learn how to easily conjugate verbs in Imperfect Tense.

 Then, we will learn the types of sentences where we use the Imperfect, providing examples for each use.

 Finally, there is a Quiz and some exercises to practice the Spanish Imperfect.

 1. Conjugation of verbs in Spanish Imperfect Tense

 Almost all verbs are regular in Spanish Imperfect.
 Regular Verbs are divided into two groups:

 - For verbs ending in “-AR”, the endings for all persons contain the letters “-aba”.